mithril-security/gitbook_public/hardware_server.md

     mithrilsecuritysas/blindai-server:latest PCCS_API_KEY
 ```

+If you wish to disable telemetry, you can add the `-e BLINDAI_DISABLE_TELEMETRY=1` parameter to the run command.

 ## Compile the server and run it from source

 In order to compile the server, you need to have the following installed on your system: